solana-labs/solana/net/datacenter-node-install/README.md

 Both installation methods require that the NVIDIA proprietary driver installer programs be downloaded alongside [setup-cuda.sh](./setup-cuda.sh).
 If they do not exist at runtime, an attempt will be made to download them automatically.
-To avoid downloading the installers at runtime, they may be downloaded in advanced and placed as siblings to [setup-cuda.sh](./setup-cuda.sh).
+To avoid downloading the installers at runtime, they may be downloaded in advance and placed as siblings to [setup-cuda.sh](./setup-cuda.sh).

 For up-to-date NVIDIA driver version requirements, see [setup-cuda.sh](./setup-cuda.sh)